 What is RSS Feed?

 RSS — Really Simple Syndication — is a data format based on XML, that is used to share the news and content of your store.
-If customers subscribe to the updates of the store, they'll receive notifications about discounts, new releases, etc. It's an excellent tool to promote your store, boost SEO, and thus evoke customers' interest in your products and services.
+If customers subscribe to the updates of the store, they'll receive notifications about discounts, new releases, etc. It's an excellent tool to promote your store, , and thus evoke customers' interest in your products and services.

 Here you can see how Magento RSS feeds look on the frontend.